Environmental and Social Material Topics

 Very important Respect the human rights of all stakeholders involved in Canon’s business activities Mitigate risks by conducting human rights due diligence

-• Identified salient human rights risks in business activities including the supply chain (→P43)
+• Identifying salient human rights risks in business activities, including supply chain

-• Self-audits by sites in Japan and overseas using RBA tools: 59 sites (→P46)
+• Self-audits by sites in Japan and overseas using RBA tools: 64 sites

-Safe, secure workplace environments for employees Canon Inc. and Group companies in Japan: Eliminate all types of machinery-related accidents (0 cases) Canon Inc. and Group companies in Japan: All types of machinery-related accidents (1 case) (→P55) Not met due to occurrence of an accident
+Safe, secure workplace environments for employees Canon Inc. and Group companies in Japan: Eliminate all types of machinery-related accidents (0 cases) Canon Inc. and Group companies in Japan: All types of machinery-related accidents (2 cases) Although accidents occurred and the target was not met, we are putting measures in place to prevent recurrence and continue to conduct risk assessments, aiming to achieve the target

 Sociocultural support activities